bkdotcom/PHPDebugConsole/README.md

 ## PSR-3 Usage

 PHPDebugConsole includes a [PSR-3](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-3-logger-interface.md) implementation (which can be used as a [monolog](https://github.com/Seldaek/monolog) PSR handler).
-If you're using a application or library that uses these standards, drop PHPDebugConsole right in.
+If you're using an application or library that uses these standards, drop PHPDebugConsole right in.

 (this library includes neither psr/log or monolog/monolog.
 Include separately if needed.)